terra-money/validator-profiles/validators/terravaloper1f337thg2cxu6yny9hquec42p4s2a27awyu8cgf/README.md

 using sentry node architecture and secure private networks all intertwined.

 This gives us a stong and robust erver node architecture keeping us online 100% giving our delegates  full uptime.

+We are big believers in decentralisation and will fight for a decentralised Luna CLassic blockchain accross all validators, spreading voting power equally.
+This is key to Luns future!

 We also BURN a percentage of our yield to the luncburner.wpp which utilises sending thousands of transactions per burn instead of one.
 This also helps fill up the oracle pool aswell as more tx fees!